 Prayer at the Gate is an idea that came out of American churches.
-Byron Marchant — the head of the Equippers Church Youth in NZ, has been the main one to make this idea ‘famous’ around New Zealand.
+In the early 2010’s the Equippers denomination were one of the main groups to make this idea ‘famous’ around New Zealand.

 The point is all about what happens next.